cc32d9/eosio_light_api/README.md

 # in the state history archive.
 See the Chronicle Tutorial for more
 # details.
 You may point it to some other state history source during
 # the initialization.
 Here we launch it in scan-noexport mode for faster initialization.

-# change "eos" to another network if needed

 /usr/local/sbin/chronicle-receiver --config-dir=/srv/eos/chronicle-config \
  --data-dir=/srv/eos/chronicle-data \
  --host=my.ship.host.domain.com --port=8080 \
  --start-block=186332760

 # Once it displays the progress of acknowledged blocks, stop it and start as a service
-# change "eos" to another network if needed
-systemctl enable chronicle_receiver@eos
+systemctl enable chronicle_receiver@memento_wax1
-systemctl start chronicle_receiver@eos
+systemctl start chronicle_receiver@memento_wax1

 ```